team-friendo/signalboost/README.md

 make cli.uninstall
 ```

-Note that to use the `boost` cli tool against your local dev server, you will always have to pass `-e .env.dev` as an argument to all `boost` calls in order to tell boost to talk to your local server instead of prod.
+To use the `boost` cli tool for development you will always have to pass `-e .env.dev` as an argument to all `boost` calls in order to tell `boost` to talk to your local system instead of production.

 If you find it annoying to type this over and over again, consider adding `export SIGNALBOOST_ENV_FILE=.env.dev` to your `~/.bashrc` (or equivalent file in your favorite shell program).
 This will set `.env.dev` as your default `.env` file, which you can still override by passing an explicit value to `-e` when invoking `boost`.
 (For example: `boost -e .env list-channels` would list all channels on prod.)

 Learn more about how the CLI tools works in [Using the Boost CLI] (#boost-cli).

-> NOTE: because this is a symlink if you move or rename your signalboost directory it will break.
-It will also not work in any secondary directory you create because it will run in the initial one so be use the uninstall command to clean up and re-install.

 ### (7) Create Seed Data